renderghost/at-science-homepage/content/events/event-atmosphere2026.md

   alt: Gustopher is on stage in front of a red curtain.
   opengraphImage: true
 author:
-  - name: ATproto.science
+  - name: ATScience
     url: '/'
-date: 2025-12-11
+date: 2026-03-27

 showPagination: true
 related:
   sections:
-    - title: ATproto.science on the web
+    - title: ATScience on the web
       items:
         - text: Follow our BlueSky account
           href: http://bsky.app/profile/atproto.science